NateEag/next-vcs/readme.md

 ## Things Git Does Poorly

+### Get Main Branch / Canonical Remote

+Because Git is really, fundamentally distributed, answering the question "What's the main repo?
+What's the main branch?" can't be done in a reliable, robust, automated manner.
+It's literally a matter of perspective.

+That's a deeply insightful commentary on the nature of distributed systems and consensus, but at the end of the day most teams *do* have a canonical repo and a main branch within it.

+So, in practice, it'd be mighty convenient to support flagging a specific remote as canonical, so tooling scripts can just blindly query "main repo / branch".

 ### Big Files

 It's very slow when dealing with huge files, especially a lot of them that